 Let’s check out a detailed difference between Zoom vs Skype Video Conferencing Apps.

 - Zoom can host up to 100 participants for a basic free version with unlimited one-to-one meetings.

 - Whereas, Skype offers up to 50 participants with unlimited video calls.

 2. Time Limit

-- For a free version, Zoom offers group video call with up to 40 minutes time limit.
+- For a free version, Zoom offers group video calls with up to 40 minutes time limit.

 - Interestingly, Skype provides more than 100 hours of group video calls per month, with 10 hours a day, and a maximum of 4 hours for each call.

-- For both the apps, as soon as these are limits are exhausted, the video call becomes a normal voice call.
+- For both apps, as soon as these limits are exhausted, the video call becomes a normal voice call.